Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

 ATActive treatmentEvery Medicare CMT claim (98940–98942) during active careMissing entirely, or used on maintenance care visits

-GAABN on fileWhen you expect Medicare to deny (maintenance care, borderline necessity)Not obtaining a signed ABN before appending GA
+GAABN on fileWhen Medicare is expected to deny — maintenance care, borderline necessityNot obtaining a signed ABN before appending GA

-GXVoluntary ABNServices exceeding frequency limits or transitioning to maintenanceConfusing GX with GA — GX is for voluntary notice, GA is for required notice
+GXVoluntary ABNServices exceeding frequency limits or transitioning to maintenanceConfusing GX with GA — GX is voluntary, GA is required

-59 / XSDistinct procedural serviceManual therapy (97140) performed on a different region than CMTUsing 59 when services aren't truly on separate anatomic sites
+59 / XSDistinct procedural serviceManual therapy on a different anatomic region than CMTUsing 59 without a truly separate anatomic site — fraud flag

 The Top 5 Chiropractic Billing Denials and How to Prevent Them

-1. Missing or incorrect AT modifier (31% of denials): This is the most common denial in chiropractic billing.
+1. Missing or incorrect AT modifier — 31% of denials.
 Every Medicare CMT claim needs the AT modifier.
-Your billing company should verify its presence on every claim before submission — and verify that the documentation supports active treatment status.
+Your billing company should verify its presence on every claim before submission — and verify that the documentation supports active treatment status, not just that the modifier is present.

-2. Insufficient subluxation documentation (19% of denials): The subluxation must be the primary diagnosis (M99.xx codes), supported by either imaging or a P-A-R-T exam with at least two findings including Asymmetry or Range of motion.
-If the documentation is thin, the claim gets denied.
+2. Insufficient subluxation documentation — 19% of denials.
+The subluxation must be the primary diagnosis (M99.xx codes), supported by either imaging or a P-A-R-T exam with at least two findings including Asymmetry or Range of motion.
+Thin documentation means denied claims.

-3. Wrong primary diagnosis (17% of denials): The subluxation code (M99.xx) must be listed as the primary diagnosis on every CMT claim.
-Listing a symptom code like back pain (M54.5) as primary — even if it's the patient's chief complaint — will result in a denial.
-The subluxation is the condition Medicare covers; the symptom is secondary.
+3. Wrong primary diagnosis — 17% of denials.
+The subluxation code (M99.xx) must be listed as the primary diagnosis on every CMT claim.
+Listing a symptom code like back pain (M54.5) as primary — even if it is the patient's chief complaint — will result in a denial.
+The subluxation is the condition Medicare covers.
+The symptom is secondary.

-4. Timely filing violations (9% of denials): Medicare requires claims to be submitted within 12 months of the date of service.
-While that sounds like plenty of time, practices with billing backlogs or companies transitioning between billing providers often miss this deadline.
-The fix is simple: submit within 30 days of service as standard practice.
+4. Timely filing violations — 9% of denials.
+Medicare requires claims within 12 months of the date of service.
+Practices with billing backlogs or mid-year billing company transitions often miss this.
+Submit within 30 days of service as standard practice.

-5. No re-evaluation documentation beyond 12 visits: As discussed above, Medicare expects documented reassessment with measurable progress at least every 12 visits.
+5. No re-evaluation documentation beyond 12 visits.
 Claims submitted after the 12th visit without a re-evaluation note face a 78% denial rate.
-Your billing company should track visit counts by patient and flag this threshold proactively.
+Your billing company should track visit counts by patient and flag this threshold before claims go out, not after they come back denied.

 What a Chiropractic Billing Company Should Actually Handle

-A comprehensive chiropractic billing service covers the entire revenue cycle — not just claim submission.
-Here's what the scope should include:
+A complete chiropractic billing service covers the entire revenue cycle — not just claim submission.
+Here is the full scope of what should be included, and what Medtransic delivers for every chiropractic client.

 How to Choose a Chiropractic Medical Billing Company

-The chiropractic billing market includes dozens of companies that list "chiropractic" on their website without the depth to back it up.
-Here's how to test whether a billing company actually knows chiropractic billing — or just claims to.
+The chiropractic billing market includes many companies that list chiropractic on their website without the depth to back it up.
+These four questions will tell you within minutes whether a company knows chiropractic billing.
+Medtransic answers all four without hesitation.

 How Much Does Outsourcing Chiropractic Billing Cost?

-Chiropractic billing companies typically use one of three pricing models.
-Here's what to expect and what to watch out for with each.
+Chiropractic billing companies use three main pricing models.
+Here is what to expect — and what to watch for — with each.

 Pricing ModelTypical RangeBest ForWatch Out For

-Percentage of collections5%–10%Most chiropractic practicesVerify whether the percentage applies to total collections or insurance-only collections.
-Some companies exclude patient pay, workers' comp, or PI — meaning the effective rate is higher than advertised.
+Percentage of collections5%–10%Most chiropractic practicesVerify whether the percentage applies to total collections or insurance-only.
+Some companies exclude patient pay, workers' comp, or PI — making the effective rate higher than advertised.

-Flat monthly fee$1,500–$4,000/monthHigh-volume practices with predictable claim countsMake sure the fee covers all services including denials, appeals, and patient billing — not just claim submission.
+Flat monthly fee$1,500–$4,000/monthHigh-volume practices with predictable claim countsMake sure the fee covers all services — denials, appeals, and patient billing — not just claim submission.

 Per-claim fee$5–$12 per claimSmall or startup practices with low volumeCosts scale directly with volume.
-At high volumes, per-claim pricing can become more expensive than percentage-based models.
+At high volumes, per-claim pricing becomes more expensive than percentage-based models.

-Regardless of pricing model, the cost of outsourcing is typically offset by improved collection rates, fewer denials, faster reimbursement, and recovered revenue from claims that were previously written off.
-Most chiropractic practices that move from in-house or general billing to a specialized chiropractic billing partner see a 15% to 30% increase in collections within the first 90 days.
+The cost of outsourcing is typically offset within 90 days by improved collection rates, fewer denials, faster reimbursement, and recovered revenue from previously written-off claims.
+Most chiropractic practices that move to a specialized partner see a 15–30% increase in collections.
+That means the service pays for itself — and then some.

 What Results Should You Expect?

 A competent chiropractic billing company should deliver measurable results within 60 to 90 days.
-Here are the benchmarks to hold them to.
+These are the benchmarks Medtransic holds itself to for every chiropractic client from day one.

-Clean claim rate above 95% means claims are submitted with correct CMT codes, appropriate modifiers, proper diagnosis sequencing (subluxation primary), and all required documentation on the first pass.
+Clean claim rate>95%Claims submitted with correct CMT codes, proper modifiers, correct diagnosis sequencing, and all required documentation on the first pass

-Net collection ratio above 96% means that after contractual adjustments, you're collecting at least 96 cents of every dollar you're owed.
-Top-performing chiropractic billing operations push this above 98%.
+Net collection ratio>96%After contractual adjustments, collecting at least 96 cents of every dollar owed — top operations push this above 98%

 Frequently Asked Questions